 The good news is there are tenets of reputation management that apply both professional and personal branding.
 Here’s how any professional can borrow PR expertise to build the reputation they want to convey to prospects, peers, and employers.

-Maximize your digital footprint.
 You can’t manage everything on the web, but there’s plenty that is under your own control, and the first step is to optimize all the pages you own.
-Create personal and business sites that you manage where possible – on all search platforms and in social media.
+Create personal and business sites that you manage where possible – on all search and social platforms.
 Make sure you own the domains for your name, and keep your information updated.
 Be present on key social media platforms, and post proactively.
 If it’s too overwhelming to make an impact on every platform, select the three most relevant ones and commit an hour a day to posting and responding to professional commentary.
 LinkedIn, Twitter, and Facebook are likely to be the most useful for digital reputation-building, and all are well optimized by Google.

-Be a thought leader.
-My mother used to say, small people talk about other people, big people talk about ideas.
-Okay, the advice is a little shopworn, and not everyone can or wants to be an industry thought leader, but aligning your name and/or company to a central idea, mission, or unique aspect of your identity is a simple and authentic way to build your reputation both on and offline.
+My grandmother used to say, small people talk about other people, big people talk about ideas.
+Okay, the advice is a little shopworn, and not everyone can or wants to be an industry thought leader.
+But aligning your name and/or company to a central idea, mission, or unique aspect of your identity is a simple and authentic way to build your reputation both on and offline.
 It should appear in your LinkedIn profile, on your website, your Twitter bio, and be frequently mentioned in the content you create.

-Tell your story.
-The best way to do this is to maintain a blog.
+The best way to do this is by blogging.
 Yes, it’s a serious commitment of time and ideas and shouldn’t be undertaken lightly, because an out-of-date blog sends a bad message.
 But weekly posts about the problems, issues, and insights relevant to clients, customers, prospective employers, and potential employees is the single most powerful way to build a reputation in sync with professional goals.
 If a regular blog is too much, consider becoming a contributor of guest posts to the most well-read blogs or publications in your industry.